-- Wet-Stop 3 is not intended for multiple users.
+- Wet-Stop 3+ is not intended for multiple users.

-- Store the Wet-Stop 3 in a cool dry place between uses.
+- Store the Wet-Stop 3+ in a cool dry place between uses.

 For alarms not purchased directly from PottyMD, a proof of purchase must be sent to be eligible for the replacement.
 Shipping and handling costs incurred by the customer are not reimbursable.
 PottyMD reserves the right to change speciﬁcations and warranty without prior notice.

 - Your child must be reminded each night to stop urinating when ﬁrst aware of the alarm sound or vibration.

-- During the ﬁrst few weeks, help your child to get up and ﬁnish urinating in the bathroom when the alarm sounds.
-Turn on the room lights and help your child to wake up.
+- During the ﬁrst few weeks, help your child get up and ﬁnish urinating in the bathroom when the alarm sounds.
+Turn on the room lights and help your child wake up.
 Applying very cold water to your child’s face will usually awaken even the deepest sleeping child.
 Your child should be the one to stop the alarm for training to be most effective.
 In the morning, ask your child to recall what he/she did when the alarm went off.

 - Do not take your child for routine nighttime toilet trips except before bedtime or as directed by your physician.
 This will prevent the alarm from sounding, prevent training from occurring, and prevent your child from learning to awaken independently.

 - If the underwear is wet, your child should change into a dry pair and attach the clean and dry sensor to the dry underwear before returning to bed.
-If the bed is wet, change the bedding or cover the wet spot with a pad or towel to prevent dampening of the fresh dry underwear.
+If the bed is wet, change the bedding or cover the wet spot with a pad or towel to prevent dampening of the fresh, dry underwear.

-- An extra hour of sleep each night (earlier bedtime) or a regular afternoon nap may help your child to avoid excessive fatigue and to respond quickly to the alarm.
+- An extra hour of sleep each night (earlier bedtime) or a regular afternoon nap may help your child avoid excessive fatigue and respond quickly to the alarm.
 Excessive tiredness will deepen your child’s sleep and cause your child to respond more slowly to the alarm.

 - Using a night-light also helps a deep-sleeping child to respond to the alarm.
 If there is special difficulty in waking to the alarm, turn on a light in the room.

 - You and your child should keep a record of dry and wet nights on a calendar.
-Use the reward chart with stickers that is included with the Wet-Stop3 alarm.
+Use the reward chart with stickers that are included free with the Wet-Stop 3+ alarm.
 Silver stars are earned when your child responds to the alarm and there is a small wet spot.
 Gold stars are awarded when your child is dry all night.